Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh knows where Carmen Sandiego is.
+Jayesh invented the Shotgun Enema.

-Updated on: [30/12/2024]
+Updated on: [31/12/2024]
 <!-- #jokeEnd -->